 - Preheat oven to 400 F.

-- In a medium bowl, combine almond meal, nutritional yeast, sea salt, paprika, and onion powder.
+- In a medium bowl, combine almond meal, nutritional yeast, sea salt, garlic powder, paprika, and onion powder.
 Stir a few times to mix ingredients.
 Set aside for a minute.

-- Using a pastry brush, coat all sides of the chicken breasts with the melted coconut oil.
+- Dip each of the chicken breasts into the whisked eggs until they are throughly coated.
 Then place chicken breasts in almond meal mixture and coat all sides of the chicken with the almond meal mixture.